Care Respite care allowance – giving family carers a short break

 This can be useful if, for example, the carer is unavailable for only part of a day but the care recipient requires constant care – as in the case of children in need of care or people with dementia.

 Hourly respite care is paid out of the existing allowance but the time limit no longer applies.
-Over 42 days of respite care per calendar year can be covered.
+Over 56 days of hourly respite care per calendar year can therefore be covered.

 Which criteria apply to the respite care allowance?